 The BLM incorporates by reference the ARMS modeling results that were evaluated in the Monument Butte FEIS (BLM 2016).
-The ARMS model determined that in the 2021 future year, all assessment areas are within the applicable PSD increments for annual NO2, 3-hour SO2, annual SO2, and annual PM10, while most assessment areas exceed the 24-hour PM2.5 and PM10 PSD increment (BLM 2014).
+The ARMS model determined that in the 2021 future year, all assessment areas are within the applicable PSD increments for annual $NO_2$ , 3-hour $SO_2$ , annual $SO_2$ , and annual $PM{10}$ , while most assessment areas exceed the 24-hour $PM{2.5}$ and $PM{10}$ PSD increment (BLM 2014).
 Figure 1 shows that the ARMS predicted ozone design values for the CIAA exceed the NAAQS, in the Uinta Basin and along the Wasatch Front metropolitan area.
 Other areas of the state have concentrations below the NAAQS, generally between 0.055 to 0.065 ppm.
 However, a few hot spots approach the NAAQS, with concentration between 0.065 and 0.070 ppm.
-Modeled O3 concentrations in the CIAA are below the NAAQS.
-In Class I and Class II areas outside the Uinta Basin ARMS study area, O3 concentrations are highest during the summer period (BLM 2014).
-For areas outside the Uinta basin, including the CIAA, the modeling results are likely conservative due to the over prediction of summertime O3 in the ARMS model.
-If background O3 levels rise additional analysis may be needed when plans of development are submitted for the lease parcels.
-Predicted PM2.5 design values are shown in Figure 2, with annual concentrations in the CIAA generally below 5 $\mu$ g/m3.
+In Class I and Class II areas outside the Uinta Basin ARMS study area, $O_3$ concentrations are highest during the summer period (BLM 2014).
+For areas outside the Uinta basin, including the CIAA, the modeling results are likely conservative due to the over prediction of summertime $O_3$ in the ARMS model.
+If background $O_3$ levels rise additional analysis may be needed when plans of development are submitted for the lease parcels.
+Predicted $PM{2.5}$ design values are shown in Figure 2, with annual concentrations in the CIAA generally below 5 $\mu$ g/m3.